Skip to main content

 Bonnie Garmus

 Witty and fast-paced for fun readers, feminist themes and complex protagonist for literary readers.
-The rare book that genuinely works for everyone.
+The rare book that genuinely works for everyone — and generates passionate discussion about gender, ambition, and what we owe each other.

 The Midnight Library